Are we there yet

 St. Paul, MN

-To celebrate the 40th anniversary of CIVA’s founding, the 2019 biennial conference will return to our geographical roots at Bethel University.
-Are We There Yet is more than a catchy title— it’s a space for convergence: a chance to celebrate CIVA’s long history and devoted membership, as well as an opportunity to convene contemporary artists, collectors, ministers, and teachers seeking to understand the future of CIVA.
+In celebration of CIVA’s 40th anniversary, for the 2019 biennial conference we return to our geographical roots at Bethel University.
+ARE WE THERE YET is more than a catchy title.
+It’s a chance to celebrate our history together and to convene artists, collectors, ministers, and teachers as we look to CIVA’s future.

 We’re excited to recall how far the art and faith conversation has come, while providing a platform to a new generation of Christians in the Visual Arts.
-We believe that the work started 40 years ago by a group of artists committed to the idea of seriously exploring the intersection of art and faith has just begun.
-Together, we hope to embrace the discomfort of working within the tension of work unfinished.
+We believe that the work started 40 years ago by a group of artists committed to exploring and encouraging conversations at the junction of serious art and serious faith has just begun.
+Where to next?

 CIVA exists to further both of these pursuits, and its mission is best expressed in three primary and long standing commitments: